gabrieldemarmiesse/python-on-whales/CONTRIBUTING.md

 uvx --with=pre-commit pre-commit install
 ```

+It will run automatically every time you call `git commit`.

 ## Exploring the codebase

 The sources are in the `python_on_whales` directory.
 Everytime a class has something to